joaulo/blender_render_manager/README.md

 # render-collection-cameras
-Blender script to render all cameras in a collection sequentially
+Blender addon to render all cameras in a collection sequentially